Pedro Nunes: Work

 In his Tratado da sphera he argued for a common and universal diffusion of knowledge.
 Accordingly, he not only published works in Latin, at that time science's lingua franca, aiming for an audience of European scholars, but also in Portuguese, and Spanish (Livro de Algebra).

 Navigation

 Much of Nunes' work related to navigation.
 He was the first to understand why a ship maintaining a steady course would not travel along a great circle, the shortest path between two points on Earth, but would instead follow a spiral course, called a loxodrome.
-The later invention of logarithms allowed Leibniz to establish algebraic equations for the loxodrome.
 These lines —also called rhumb lines— maintain a fixed angle with the meridians.
 In other words, loxodromic curves are directly related to the construction of the Nunes connection —also called navigator connection.

 In his Treaty defending the sea chart, Nunes argued that a nautical chart should have its parallels and meridians shown as straight lines.
 Yet he was unsure how to solve the problems that this caused: a situation that lasted until Mercator developed the projection bearing his name.
 The Mercator Projection is the system which is still used.